kkoemets/gpfy/README.md

 * To run only one service
   run `docker-compose -f docker-compose.dev.yaml up <service_name>`.
 * To run in detached mode add `-d` flag.
-* To stop all
-  services run `docker-compose -f docker-compose.dev.yaml down`.
-* To stop only one service
-  run `docker-compose -f docker-compose.dev.yaml down <service_name>`.
-* To stop all services and remove volumes run `docker-compose -f docker-compose.dev.yaml down -v`.
-* To pass environment variables to `docker-compose` command use `--env-file` flag.
-For necessary variables please refer to `docker-compose.dev.yaml` file.

 License MIT © 2021-2023 Kristjan Koemets.